Contact Us for support on (800) 668 1238

 Maintain your snow blower and help ensure it runs smoothly throughout the season and beyond by completing the seven key maintenance tasks below.

-5. Clean and inspect after each use: Remove snow and debris to help prevent clogging and damage, especially in the chute and auger housing.
-Safely inspect your snow blower thoroughly after each use to help ensure everything is in good working condition.
+Remove snow and debris to help prevent clogging and damage, especially in the chute and auger housing.
+Safely inspect your snow blower thoroughly after each use to help confirm it is in good working condition.

-7. Off-season storage: Store your snow blower in a dry, sheltered area and cover it to protect it from the elements.
+Store your snow blower in a dry, sheltered area and cover it to protect it from the elements.
 (Keep scrolling for a thorough breakdown of how to store your Cub Cadet® snow blower in the off-season.)

 Remember to always consult your snow blower operator’s manual before performing maintenance and take every necessary safety precaution.